Tech-Tactics/articulate-javascript-tools/storyline 360/js-trigger-scene-title-README.md

 If you see "NO menu rows" on a course where all three methods should work, the most likely causes are:
 1. Articulate changed the internal `DS` structure in a Storyline update (affects Methods 1 and 2)
 2. The menu is disabled in the player (affects Method 3)
-3. Running in Storyline Preview instead of published output
+3. An LMS wrapper is interfering with the published output

 ## Testing After Storyline Updates